pluralsight/guides/published/software-engineering-best-practices/get-rid-of-that-bottleneck-using-modern-queue-techniques/article.md

 Let's see if this design handles the problematic bottlenecks from before.

-To begin with, **messages will no longer face a delay in being produced,** assuming our queue design is robust, which, if we are using technologies such as MSMQ or Apache Kafka, is a fair assumption.
+To begin with, **messages will no longer face a delay in being produced,** assuming our queue design is robust, which, if we are using technologies such as [MSMQ](https://msdn.microsoft.com/en-us/library/ms711472(v=vs.85).aspx) or Apache Kafka, is a fair assumption.

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/261dbc0e-4416-48fc-bfb9-ec9547083dda.png)